dreadwrr/Recentchanges/README.md

 ## Troubleshooting

 This applies to GPG4Win <br>
-When opening the app if it says cannot open instance of qt and then no pinentry it is a condition in windows where the agent wasnt fully activated and can be resovled with: <br>
+"The application failed to start because no qt platform plugin" When opening the app if it says cannot open instance of qt and then no pinentry it is a condition in windows where the agent wasnt fully activated and can be resovled with: <br>
 from in Kleopatra - Tools - Restart Background Processes

 if python is installed. <br><br>